Monitorr/Monitorr/README.md

 ## Configuration:
 1) Clone/download repository to your webserver (Suggested a Sub DIR)
 2) Replace all "YOUR SERVER NAME HERE" variables.
-3) Set " setInterval(statusCheck, 3000); " to how frequentthe page should check for status.
+3) Set " setInterval(statusCheck, 3000); " to how frequent the page should check for status.

 Considerations: